-COVID-19 is characterized by pneumonia and persons with underlying cardiovascular disease associated with hypertension, diabetes, coronary artery disease or cerebral vascular disease are at higher risk of developing the severest from of the disease and demonstrate the highest rate of mortality (Figure 2).
-Cardiac complications include the development of incident heart failure, acute coronary syndrome (ACS) and arrhythmia, all of which are associated with elevation in cTn12 especially when using high-sensitivity immunoassays and confer poor prognosis.
-Elevations in cTn are common in those with acute infectious respiratory disease and increases correlate with the severity of infection.13
+COVID-19 is characterised by pneumonia and persons with underlying cardiovascular disease associated with hypertension, diabetes, coronary artery disease or cerebral vascular disease are at higher risk of developing the severest from of the disease and demonstrate the highest rate of mortality (figure 2).
+Cardiac complications include the development of incident heart failure, acute coronary syndrome (ACS) and arrhythmia all of which are associated with elevation in cTn12 especially when using high sensitivity immunoassays and confer poor prognosis.
+Elevations in cTn are common in those with acute infectious respiratory disease and increases correlate with the severity of infection13.

-Evidence of COVID-19-associated increases in circulating cardiac troponin T (cTnT) and cardiac troponin I (cTnI) above the 99th percentile reference limit are emerging in the literature.^{14-17} Detectable cTnI has been observed in most COVID-19 patients.
-In a retrospective cohort analysis, cTnI was significantly elevated in 54 subjects who died compared with 137 survivors (median [IQR] cTnI 22 [5.6-83.1] ng/L vs. 3 [1.1-5.5] ng/L, $P \leq 0.0001$).18
+Evidence of COVID-19-associated increases in circulating cardiac troponin T (cTnT) and cardiac troponin I (cTnI) above the 99th percentile reference limit are emerging in the literature14-17.
+Detectable cTnI has been observed in most COVID-19 patients.
+In a retrospective cohort analysis cTnI was significantly elevated in 54 subjects who died compared to 137 survivors (median [IQR] cTnI 22 [5.6-83.1] ng/L vs 3 [1.1-5.5] ng/L, p=<0.0001)18.

 The mechanism of cTn elevation in COVID-19 infection is not fully understood.
-Elevations are likely to reflect non-coronary disease rather than acute coronary disease such as myocardial infarction.19 The underlying pathophysiology is suggestive of a cardio-inflammatory response, as many critically ill COVID-

-19 patients demonstrate concomitant elevations in acute phase reactants such as CRP and the natriuretic peptides.
+Elevations are likely to reflect non-coronary disease rather than acute coronary disease such as myocardial infarction19.
+The underlying pathophysiology is suggestive of a cardio-inflammatory response as many critically ill COVID-19 patients demonstrate concomitant elevations in acute phase reactants such as CRP and the natriuretic peptides.
 This may present clinically as fulminant myocarditis.

-In one case report,20 a 37-year-old male presented with a three-day history of chest pain and dyspnoea.
-Electrocardiographic changes suggested an STsegment elevation acute myocardial infarction, and cTnT was substantially elevated at >10,000 ng/L (99th percentile reference limit <14 ng/L), with concomitant elevations in CK and B-type natriuretic peptide.
+In one case report,20 a thirty seven year old male presented with a three-day history of chest pain and dyspnoea.
+Electrocardiographic changes suggested an ST-segment elevation acute myocardial infarction and cTnT was substantially elevated at >10,000 ng/L (99th percentile reference limit <14 ng/L), with concomitant elevations in CK and b-type natriuretic peptide.
 The initial working diagnosis was ACS.
 Subsequent CT coronary angiography revealed no evidence of coronary stenosis.
-A sputum sample was assayed for 13 viral nucleic acids, of which only coronavirus was positive.
-The working diagnosis changed to coronavirus fulminant myocarditis with cardiogenic shock and pulmonary infection.
-The patient was successfully treated with glucocorticoid and human Ig and cTnT decreased to 220 ng/L by one week and 21 ng/L by three weeks.
+A sputum sample was assayed for 13 viral nucleic acids of which only coronavirus was positive, the working diagnosis changed to coronavirus fulminant myocarditis with cardiogenic shock and pulmonary infection.
+The patient was successfully treated with glucocorticoid and human lg and cTnT decreased to 220 ng/L by one week and 21 ng/L by three weeks.

-A further mechanism for consideration involves angiotensin converting enzyme 2 (ACE2), which is expressed in myocardial tissue.
-SARS-CoV-2 binds cells expressing ACE2.21 Binding of the virus can down-regulate ACE2 intracellular pathways and mediate inflammation and oedema, contributing to respiratory failure.22 In theory, this could have a potential impact on patients taking ACE inhibitors (ACEi), resulting in greater risk of acquiring COVID-19 infection and increased severity of disease.
-However, at present, the European Society of Cardiology has highlighted a lack of scientific evidence regarding COVID-19 infection in patients on ACEi or angiotensin receptor blockers and supports continuation of antihypertensive therapy in patients with confirmed infection (ESC.org).
+A further mechanism for consideration involves angiotensin converting enzyme 2 (ACE2) which is expressed in myocardial tissue.
+SARS-CoV-2 binds cells expressing ACE221.
+Binding of the virus can down-regulate ACE2 intracellular pathways and mediate inflammation and oedema, contributing to respiratory failure22.
+In theory this could have a potential impact on patients taking ACE inhibitors (ACEi), resulting in greater risk of acquiring COVID-19 infection and increased severity of disease.
+However, at present the European Society of Cardiology has highlighted a lack of scientific evidence regarding

+COVID-19 infection in patients on ACEi or angiotensin receptor blockers, and supports continuation of antihypertensive therapy in patients with confirmed infection (ESC.org).